MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0092-applicationinsightskeymustbeused.md

 ## Benefits of using the Application Insights

-Using Application Insights provides telemetry to troubleshoot, understand and fix issues related to your extension in production.
+Using Application Insights provides telemetry to troubleshoot, understand, and fix issues related to your extension in production.

 ## Usage of Application Insights during the validation of AppSource submissions